Intermediate arithmetic operations on ordinal numbers: Operations over the ordinals

-These operations have some nicer algebraic properties than the ordinary operations -- they are commutative, and have appropriate cancellation properties; indeed, a copy of the ordinals with the natural operations embeds in the field of surreal numbers.
-However, not being defined by transfinite iteration, these operations are not continuous in either operand, whereas the ordinary operations are continuous in the right operand.
-These operations also have order-theoretic definitions, due to Carruth \cite{carruth}; see De Jongh and Parikh \cite{wpo} for more on this.
+The natural operations have some better algebraic properties than the ordinary operations -- they are commutative, and have appropriate cancellation properties; as mentioned earlier, these are the operations with which the ordinals embed in the field of surreal numbers.
+We list out explicitly the algebraic laws analogous to those satisfied by the ordinary operations: